Gerard B.·August 21, 2025·7 min read

 Who is Eligible for the Non-Lucrative Visa?

-• Are a non-EEA (EU countries, plus Iceland, Liechtenstein and Norway), or Swiss national
+• Nationality: non-EEA (EU countries, plus Iceland, Liechtenstein and Norway), or Swiss national

-• Are not subject to a re-entry ban or part of a voluntary return commitment
+• Not subject to a re-entry ban or part of a voluntary return commitment

 Financial Requirements for the NLV in Spain 2025